How do I apply?

 Important information for New Zealand citizens and Australian permanent residents

-For more information on the proposed changes, visit Study Assist.
+For more information, visit Study Assist.

 What if my citizenship status changes?